 SFSP was created to ensure that teenagers and children in low-income areas continue to receive nutritious snacks and meals during long school vacations, when they do not have access to school lunch or breakfast.
 Qualifications normally include the following.

 - When at summer or day camps, only the children who are normally eligible for free and reduced-price meals may receive free food or meals from SFSP.

 - Applying children need to be 18 years of age or younger, they need to stop by an approved distribution site or go to an eligible enrolled site.

 - Generally the free food and meals are provided on a first-come and served basis.
 There may be breakfast, lunches or even both meals served each day.

 - Some exceptions can be made for low income teenagers or people over age 18.
 If they disabilities they may also receive free meals.
 There is no risk into inquiring into the program as maybe you would fit into the exception category.

-To get information on the USDA Summer Food Service Program, including locating meal sites and distribution centers in your community, dial the National Hunger Hotline at 1-866-3-HUNGRY.
+To get information on the USDA Summer Food Service Program, including locating meal sites and distribution centers in your community near you, dial the National Hunger Hotline at 1-866-3-HUNGRY.
 Customer service representatives can provide information on the program, how to apply, and where people can find pantries and meal sites in your region.